Lotus F1 Team is about to go live with a converged datacentre infrastructure as it begins the development of a championship-winning car for 2015.

 A Formula One car is a product of prototypes and can have 30,000 updates during a season.
 During the season, race engineering would work on 15,000 drawings.

 There is a massive data challenge.
 It is not necessarily in terms of sheer data volume but the amount of change.
 "We can produce 100GB of CFD data an hour."
-In a typical grand prix race Taylor said the team can collect 50GB of data.
+In a typical grand prix race, Taylor says the team can collect 50GB of data.

-Trackside analytics means IT can give race engineers a competitive advantage, he said: "For the engineers a tenth of a second make a difference.
-For instance if it takes 80 seconds for a driver to do a lap and it takes 80 seconds to process a lap, taking a decision to bring the race car into the pits could be impacted as the driver may have to do another lap before pitting.
-If we reduce the cycle time we can improve [our race strategy]," which makes IT as much a part of the team as the race engineers.
+Trackside analytics means IT can give race engineers a competitive advantage.
+He says: "For the engineers, a tenth of a second make a difference.
+For instance, if it takes 80 seconds for a driver to do a lap and another 80 to process a lap, then taking a decision to bring the race car into the pits could be impacted, because the driver may have to do another lap before pitting.
+If we reduce the cycle time we can improve our race strategy," which makes IT as much a part of the team as the race engineers.

 Datacentre for champions

 Lotus F1 Team's current datacentre is configured using a multi-layer switch network.
 It is based on a single datacentre with physical and virtual servers.
 The architecture uses manually tiered NAS storage.